DrJupiter/ML-OPS-FINAL-24/reports/README.md

 We have two main actions; one for the [python code](https://github.com/DrJupiter/ML-OPS-FINAL-24/actions/workflows/python-app.yml) we write, and another for [building and pushing a docker image](https://github.com/DrJupiter/ML-OPS-FINAL-24/actions/workflows/docker-image.yml).
 We also have a (pre-commit config)[https://github.com/DrJupiter/ML-OPS-FINAL-24/blob/main/.pre-commit-config.yaml] to format code and statically check for types and a few other things.
 The pre-commit helps us keep our code clean and maintainable.

-The action for the python code is activated when we push to main and create a pull request to main.
-It starts by checking out our branch, and setting up our python environment by installing the packages in the requirements.txt on Ubuntu’s latest os release.
+The action for the Python code is activated when we push to main and create a pull request to main.
+It starts by checking out our branch, and setting up our Python environment for python 3.10 by installing the packages in the requirements.txt on Ubuntu’s latest os release.
 The code is then checked and formatted with ruff.
-Our data is then pulled with dvc from our bucket.
+Our data is then pulled with DVC from our bucket.
 Having the data allows us to also test our functions which rely on it.
-We then run the tests.
+We then run the unit-tests.
 Finally we check for types with mypy.
 We trust that if this action passes, our code runs as intended for our project.

 The action for building and pushing the docker-file is activated when code is pushed to main.